DeepTrader2021/TradeCoin/README.md

 2021-09-02

 2 -- Motivation:
 10% interest for research and 90% desire for money.
-Moreover, coin trade is 24-hour without price limit, thus it is a good object.
+Moreover, coin trade is 24-hour, no price limit, long&shot and allowing lever, thus it is a good object.

 3 -- Goal:
 This project is to explore how to trade coins with statistical methods.